AndypSheridan/hyperCube/README.md

 **Functionality**

 * Each feature was user-tested numerous times.
-All links were clicked and images checked.
+All buttons or links were clicked or tapped and images checked.
-* On desktop, all buttons and controls function perfectly.
+* On desktop and mobile, all buttons and controls function perfectly.
 The music and SFX toggle on and off as expected.
-* The javascript functions as expected regardless on desktop.
+* The javascript functions as intended on desktop and mobile.
-* The skip button fucntions perfectly regardless of the device.
+* The skip button functions perfectly regardless of the device.
 * The animated background functions well on desktop and mobile.
 * The game runs as expected on desktop and mobile.
 * The leaderboard functions as intended on desktop and mobile.